GSA/plainlanguage.gov/_pages/home.md

 <section class="usa-section bg-tan home-law" markdown="0">
   <div class="usa-grid">
-    <h3 class="mt0">It's the law</h3>
+    <h3 class="mt0">It’s the law</h3>
-    <p class="mb0">President Obama signed the <a href="https://www.gpo.gov/fdsys/pkg/PLAW-111publ274/content-detail.html">Plain Writing Act of 2010</a> on October 13, 2010.
-The law requires that federal agencies use clear government communication that the public can understand and use.
-On January 18, 2011, he issued <a href="https://obamawhitehouse.archives.gov/the-press-office/2011/01/18/executive-order-13563-improving-regulation-and-regulatory-review">Executive Order 13563 - Improving Regulation and Regulatory Review</a>, which states that our regulatory system “must ensure that regulations are accessible, consistent, written in plain language, and easy to understand.”</p>
+    <p class="mb0">The <a href="https://www.gpo.gov/fdsys/pkg/PLAW-111publ274/content-detail.html">Plain Writing Act of 2010</a> was signed on October 13, 2010.
+The law requires that federal agencies use clear government communication that the public can understand and use. <a href="https://obamawhitehouse.archives.gov/the-press-office/2011/01/18/executive-order-13563-improving-regulation-and-regulatory-review">Executive Order 13563 - Improving Regulation and Regulatory Review</a>, which was issued on January 18, 2011, states that our regulatory system “must ensure that regulations are accessible, consistent, written in plain language, and easy to understand.”</p>
   </div>
 </section>